GabeScott/standard-works-vault/General Conference/1981 October - “Give with Wisdom That They May Receive with Dignity”.md

 # “Give with Wisdom That They May Receive with Dignity”

-*By Marvin J. Ashton - Of the Quorum of the Twelve Apostles*
+By Elder Marvin J. Ashton - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 1981 General Conference*